-Citation: Section 1105(d)(ii)(B) Effective Date: September 1, 1968

-Description: Food or drink sold to nursery school, kindergarten, elementary, or secondary school students at a restaurant or cafeteria located at the school is excluded from tax.
+Citation: Section 1105(d)(ii)(B) Effective Date: September 1, 1968 Description: Food or drink sold to nursery school, kindergarten, elementary, or secondary school students at a restaurant or cafeteria located at the school is excluded from tax.
 Also excluded are food and nonalcoholic beverages sold at a restaurant, tavern, or other establishment located on the premises of a college or university when sold to enrolled students under a contractual arrangement whereby the students do not pay cash at the time they are served.

-20. Food Purchased with SNAP Benefits
+- 20. Food Purchased with SNAP Benefits

 Citation: Section 1115(k)

 Effective Date: October 1, 1987

-Description: Food and beverages eligible to be purchased with the Supplemental Nutrition Assistance Program (SNAP, formerly known as

-"food stamps") are exempt from tax.
+Description: Food and beverages eligible to be purchased with the Supplemental Nutrition Assistance Program (SNAP, formerly known as "food stamps") are exempt from tax.

-21. Water Delivered Through Mains or Pipes
+- 21. Water Delivered Through Mains or Pipes

+Citation: Section 1115(a)(2)

+Effective Date: August 1, 1965

 Description: Water delivered to consumers through mains or pipes is exempt.

-22. Mandatory Gratuity Charges
+- Mandatory Gratuity Charges

 Citation: Section 1105(d) and Regulation Section 527.8(l)

-Description: A separately stated charge specifically designated as a gratuity is exempt where all such monies received are paid over to employees.
+Effective Date: August 1, 1965 Description: A separately stated charge specifically designated as a gratuity is exempt where all such monies received are paid over to employees.

-23. Wine Furnished for Wine Tastings
+23. Alcoholic Beverage Tastings